Image: Thomas Logan

 2016 – Women’s Art Institute Group Exhibition, University of MN Quarter Gallery, Minneapolis, MN

-2015 – Recollection: Shadow to Matter, SD8 Group Exhibition, Minneapolis College of Art and Design, Minneapolis, MN
+2015 – Recollection: Shadow to Matter, SD8 Group Exhibition, MCAD, Minneapolis, MN

 2014 – 60th Arrowhead Biennial, Duluth Art Institute Duluth, MN